Oral and Maxillofacial Surgeon

 Do you remember when Anquan Boldin got his jaw shattered and was back on the field 3 weeks later? (http://goo.gl/MLSa6d) How is that possible?
 When my brother had routine jaw surgery, he couldn't do anything active for like 3 months?

-Asked by AB about 10 years ago
+Asked by AB over 10 years ago

 So I guess answering this question late makes it more relevant since Geno Smith is now in the picture...